Correia-jpv/fucking-awesome-dotnet-core/README.md

   * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - Small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
   * [Valit](https://github.com/valit-stack/Valit) - A dead simple validation for .NET Core.
 No more if-statements all around your code.
 Write nice and clean fluent validators instead!
 * [warden-stack](https://github.com/warden-stack) - "health checks" for your applications, resources and infrastructure.
 Keep your Warden on the watch.
+* [Xabe.FFmpeg](https://github.com/tomaszzmuda/Xabe.FFmpeg) - .NET Standard wrapper for FFmpeg.
+It allows to process media without know how FFmpeg works, and can be used to pass customized arguments to FFmpeg from C# application.

 ### Networking
 * [CurlThin](https://github.com/stil/CurlThin) - Lightweight cURL binding library for C# with support for multiple simultaneous transfers through curl_multi interface.